instamatic-dev/instamatic/docs/config.md

 ```

 **mag/flipud**
 Flip the images around the horizontal axes.
-This is used to globally modify all images taken by the camera using `ctrl.getImage()` or `ctrl.getRotatedImage()` to make them in line with the fluorescence screen or otherwise.
+This is used to globally modify all images taken by the camera using `ctrl.get_image()` or `ctrl.get_rotated_image()` to make them in line with the fluorescence screen or otherwise.
 Default: False.

 **mag/fliplr**
 Similar to above, except that the images are flipped around the vertical axis.
 Default: False.